typesafehub/conductr-doc/src/main/play-doc/api/ControlAPI.md

 --------------------|------------
 node                | The host of the member. nodeUid             | The unique identifier of the member within the `node`. roles               | An array of strings representing the roles that the ConductR cluster member is able to handle.
-Role names are user-supplied with exception to `all-conductrs`.
-The latter means that the member will accept any role for the purposes of scheduling a bundle's loading or execution. selfNode            | The host of the member serving this response. selfNodeUid         | The unique identifier of the member within the `selfNode`. status              | `Joining`, `Up`, `Leaving`, `Exiting`, `Down` or `Removed` as per Akka Cluster's `MemberStatus`.
+Role names are user-supplied with exception to `web`. selfNode            | The host of the member serving this response. selfNodeUid         | The unique identifier of the member within the `selfNode`. status              | `Joining`, `Up`, `Leaving`, `Exiting`, `Down` or `Removed` as per Akka Cluster's `MemberStatus`.